 Reference points were based on the rockfish $F{MSY}$ proxy (SPR50%), target relative biomass (40%) and model-estimated selectivity for each fleet.
 California is below the target biomass reference point, but above the limit reference biomass (25%).
+Oregon is well above the target biomass.
 Washington relative biomass is above the target biomass.
 California and Washington yield values are lower than the previous assessment for similar reference points due to lower overall natural mortality values (Table ES-5).
 The proxy MSY values of management quantities are the most conservative compared to the estimated MSY and MSY relative to 40% biomass for both California and Washington (Table ES-5).
 The equilibrium estimates of yield relative to biomass are provided in Figure ES-19 to Figure ES-21.